-To track the performance of MSCI Europe ex Switzerland ESG Leaders Select 5% Issuer Capped Index (the "Index"), and to minimize the tracking error between the net asset value of the sub-fund and the performance of the Index.

-MSCI Europe ex Switzerland ESG Leaders Select 5% Issuer Capped Index is an equity index based on the MSCI Europe ex Switzerland Index ("Parent Index") representative of large and mid-cap stocks across 14 Developed Markets (DM) countries in Europe (as of May 2022) excluding Switzerland and issued by and risk tolerance.

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. companies that have the highest Environmental, Social and Governance (ESG) rating in each sector of the Parent Index.
+The Sub-Funds track the performance of MSCI Emerging Markets ESG Leaders Select 5% Issuer Capped Index ("the Index"), and minimizes the tracking error between the net asset value of the sub-fund and the performance of the Index.
+MSCI Emerging Markets ESG Leaders Select 5% Issuer Capped Index is an equity index based on the MSCI Emerging Markets Index ("Parent Index"), representative of the large and mid-cap securities of 27 emerging countries (as of November 2021) and issued by companies that have the highest Environmental, Social and Governance (ESG) rating in each sector of the Parent Index.